macias34/bookly/README.md

 - Loyalty programs (e.g., $50 for referring a salon).
 - Customer cards (e.g., discounts on future visits).
 - Reservation history and promotional notifications.
+- A chat / chatbot for asking about services

 ### For Service Providers:
 - Appointment management: modifying times, adding/removing services.